kora-projects/kora-docs/mkdocs/blog/en/kora-dont-need-orm.md

 That is the foundation of Kora 2's synchronous direction.

-## Blocking a Virtual Thread Is Not the Same as Blocking a Carrier
+## Blocking a Virtual Thread Is Not the Same as Blocking a Carrier { #blocking-virtual-thread }

 The desired behavior is virtual thread waits, carrier becomes available.
 This is fundamentally different from the historical model where the